-This program is designed so that students may complete the required junior and senior undergraduate nursing courses in twelve to eighteen months, if attending full time.
+Full time students may complete the required junior and senior undergraduate nursing courses in twelve to eighteen months.
 Part-time study is also possible.
-The RN completes courses in new areas of content.
-In addition, there is assessment of and credit for previously attained knowledge and skill.
+The RN completes courses in new areas of content and credit may be given for previously attained knowledge and skills.

-The RN to master's program is built upon prerequisites to the nursing major that include courses in the natural and behavioral sciences, humanities, fine arts, and core courses required of all undergraduate students at USM.
+The RN to Master's program is built upon prerequisites to the nursing major that include courses in the natural and behavioral sciences, and core courses required of all undergraduate students at USM.

 The following areas of specialization are offered in the graduate program for RN to MS applicants:

 - Family Psychiatric/Mental Health Nurse Practitioner (FPMH/NP)